 (4) Collect information about impacts of plans.

 The EMC will rely on information collected through monitoring, which can take multiple forms, including baseline monitoring (measuring current conditions); trend monitoring (measuring attributes over time); effectiveness monitoring (measuring whether objectives of a project have been met); and validation monitoring (testing whether models are accurate).

-In particular, anadromous fish monitoring warrants additional consideration when developing monitoring methods.
+Of note, anadromous fish monitoring warrants additional consideration when developing monitoring methods.
 Anadromous fish reside most of their adult life in the ocean and return to freshwater to spawn; although, juveniles and adults of some species may hold in freshwater for extended periods while others spend more of time in the ocean.
 Chinook salmon (Oncorhynchus tshawytscha), coho salmon (Oncorhynchus kisutch), and steelhead trout (Oncorhynchus mykiss) in California have complex life cycles, not only among the different species, but also among the different runs (e.g., winter vs. spring run) of species.
 This complexity, along with the quality and/or abundance of available data and other confounding factors (e.g., climate change, ocean conditions, predator-prey dynamics, etc.), may cause difficulties in identifying correlations between fisheries populations and timber harvesting practices or restoration projects, particularly at the reach or watershed scale.

 Determining impacts to fish populations requires intensive, multi-year monitoring, as long-term trends may not be detectable for many years due to high natural variability, as well as the complexity and variation of life histories.
 Habitat data are relatively easy to collect, less costly, and less intensive than monitoring for populations.
 It is also relatively easier to document changes—positive or negative—from timber harvesting practices or restoration projects at a reach or watershed scale within a short timeframe.
 Various types of stream habitat monitoring allow managers to make inferences on potential impacts to fish populations from timber operations.
 For these reasons, the EMC will focus primarily on stream habitat monitoring and, when available, will use fish population data as a basis to evaluate the effectiveness of specific FPRs and associated regulations.
 Research results will be collected to answer critical monitoring questions about the impacts of the activities being evaluated.
 This step in the AM cycle is paralleled by a portion of Step 4 (Monitoring Results) in the Adaptive Management Framework (Figure 2).